ohNegative/parallel-kangaroo/src/pages/about.md

 I spent most of my post college career jumping from job to job.
 I was working for small businesses.
 The kind where your job will be same if you’re there a day or ten years.
 I still had a yearning to do something else, I just couldn’t manage to get out of the rut I had put myself in.

-Then I started dating my future wife.
-She pushed me to want more.
-She kept telling me I was smarter than a hardware hacker who fixes cellphones for a measly paycheck every week.
-I should aim higher.
-Get a gig at a big corporation and then look around and figure out what you really want to do.
+Then I started thinking I should really want more out of my career.
+I had effectively settled into a rut where things were comfortable, but would never allow me to get ahead beyond where I currently was.
+My family and my friends keep telling me I was a lot smarter than a hardware hacker fixing cellphones for a modest paycheck.
+I should get out there and find out what I really wanted to do.

+I have always had goals.
+Once I decided I was going to get out of the position I was currently in, my game plan was to get a sales gig at a large corporation in their sales department.
+The next phase was to network with everybody I could, and find a place where I could get out of sales permanently, and start a new career.

 #### Thomson Reuters